williamgilpin/howto/howto_pythononwindows.md

 https://scotch.io/tutorials/get-a-functional-and-sleek-console-in-windows

-Issues: anaconda environments really don't seem to want to work.
-The only fix is to manually put the environment on the path: https://groups.google.com/a/continuum.io/forum/#!topic/anaconda/VxL6QmcKgv4
+We ran into some issues with Anaconda, where the solution was to manually put the environment on the path: https://groups.google.com/a/continuum.io/forum/#!topic/anaconda/VxL6QmcKgv4

 ## Using Cygwin